Evidence-Based Treatment Options

 School visits and observations may be available for a separate fee.
 Insurance companies typically do not reimburse for school visits.

-I am an in-network provider for CareFirst Blue Cross Blue Shield in Maryland.
-I am an "out of network" provider for many other insurance companies, and your plan may cover a significant portion of our sessions.
+Clinicians are in-network providers or in the process of becoming in network for CareFirst Blue Cross Blue Shield in Maryland and Cigna.
+We are "out of network" providers for some other insurance companies, and your plan may cover a significant portion of our sessions.
 Please be sure to ask your insurance company about co-pays, deductibles, and their reimbursement claim process.

 What can I expect from our first appointment?